 A lot of mistakes that we make with passwords increase our exposure.
 We have many passwords today and also want to get into our accounts quickly.
 But using a simple or the same password on multiple accounts makes them easy to crack.

-Be sure to choose complex passwords.
+Choose complex passwords to ensure password security.
 It is critical that you do not use the same passwords on multiple accounts.
 If a hacker gains access to one account password, they will often try to get into your other accounts.

 People also turn off the two-factor authentication (also known as multi-factor, two-step verification, and two-step authentication), making it easier for them to get into their accounts, but consequently easier for the criminals.
 Another similar mistake is leaving your cell phone and computer without password protection.